XplayzHD/mc-server/README.md

 ## [Setting up the Firebase endpoint (optional) <a name="endpoint"></a>](doc/firebase.md)

+## Setting up the server <a name="setup"></a>

 1. On the Raspberry Pi, run `setup.sh` from this repository to download the startup service files and server startup.
 This setup process will download all necessary packages needed to optimize and run the server, as well as set up all directories and scripts.
 You will be prompted a few settings:
     - Enter the Firebase endpoint url (optional)
     - Enter a name for your world
     - Approve the daily server restart at 4AM local time At the end of the process, it will need to reboot to start the server.
     ```bash
-    curl https://raw.githubusercontent.com/bossley9/mc-server/rework/setup.sh -o setup.sh
+    curl https://raw.githubusercontent.com/bossley9/mc-server/master/setup.sh -o setup.sh
     chmod +x setup.sh
     ./setup.sh
     ```
-    The reason for this script is that without it, a headless Ubuntu server running on a Raspberry Pi makes it tricky to download all the specified files from this repository, unzip them and place them in the correct locations.
+    The reason for this script is that without it, a headless server running on a Raspberry Pi makes it tricky to download all the specified files from this repository, unzip them and place them in the correct locations.
 This script makes things simpler and initializes all necessary services.
 Feel free to closely examine `setup.sh` for more information.
     Your server will then be fully functional and running on reboot!
 2. Before you unplug the display or disconnect the server, it is **highly recommended** that you read the [notes](#notes) and OP at least one player.